rbemis40/FyteColor/README.md

 # FyteColor
-A simple package capable of adding color to strings and output within seconds.
+A simple package capable of adding color and styling to strings for output within seconds.

 # Usage
 ## ColoredString